 Want to be a furry relative of this beautiful spotted breed?
-Look no further as I am sharing with you a complete guide to this breed.
+Look no further, as I am sharing a complete guide to this breed.

 What is a Red Merle Australian Shepherd?

 The Red Merle Australian Shepherd is a coat variety of the popular Australian Shepherd breed.
-This medium-sized dog doesn't differ much from its other Aussie cousins in behavior and temperament, but it obviously stands out with its stunning merle coat pattern.
+This medium-sized dog doesn't differ much from his other Aussie cousins in behavior and temperament, but it stands out with its stunning merle coat pattern.

-According to the Veterinary Genetics Laboratory at the University of California, Davis, the merle is a coat color pattern that has distinctive spots and splashes.
+According to the Veterinary Genetics Laboratory at the University of California, Davis, the merle is a coat color pattern with distinctive spots and splashes.

-It can be diluted pigments or solid colors.
-The merle gene also exists in other breeds such as the Shetland Sheepdog, Welsh Corgi, Pitbull, and even the Chihuahua.
+He can be diluted pigments or solid colors.
+The merle gene also exists in breeds such as the Shetland Sheepdog, Welsh Corgi, Pitbull, and Chihuahua.

 What Does The Red Merle Australian Shepherd's Appearance?

-It's fairly easy to spot a red merle Aussie with its red markings or spots on its chest, face, and tail.
+It's pretty easy to spot a red merle Aussie with his red markings or spots on his chest, face, and tail.

 The coat colors of this breed are usually more than one and can range from brownish shades like a buff to gray colors like silver.
 Bi-color or tri-red Australian Shepherds always conform to breed standards.

 Red Merle Australian Shepherd's red spots are not the usual red.
-The stains can be as light as champagne or close to brown hues like rust or copper.
+Instead, the stains can be as light as champagne or close to brown hues like rust or copper.

 The eyes of this breed are usually blue, but there are instances where each eye bears a different color.
-This characteristic known as heterochromia or having two different colored eyes is not new to Australian Shepherds.
+This characteristic, heterochromia or having two different colored eyes, is not new to Australian Shepherds.
 Your dog may have blue eyes on one side and hazel, amber, or green eyes on the other.

-When it comes to tails, the red merle Australian Shepherd typically has a short tail, which is the standard set by the American Kennel Club (AKC).
+Regarding tails, the red merle Australian Shepherd typically has a short seat, which is the American Kennel Club (AKC) standard.

 A Red Merle Australian Shepherd A Blue Merle Australian Shepherd Differences Between The Two Breeds?

-The breed standard set by the AKC recognizes four Australian Shepherd colors: solid black, solid red or sometimes called liver, blue merle, and red merle.
+The breed standard set by the AKC recognizes four Australian Shepherd colors: solid black, solid red, sometimes called liver, blue merle, and red merle.

-Blue merle and red merle both carry merle genes, so what distinguishes them from each other?
+Blue and red merles both carry merle genes, so what distinguishes them from each other?

 The color of the spots is the difference between the blue merle Australian Shepherd and the red merle Australian Shepherd.